verus-lang/verus/Verus-Retreat-2024.md

 - Setting up CI that includes other Verus projects (a-la crater) (Andrea)

+- State machine syntax brainstorming (Travis, Andrea, Jialin, Jon, Matthias, Johanna, ...)

-- Issue triage (1-2 hours in the afternoon)
+- Adopt an issue (1-2 hours in the afternoon)

 - Verus and AI (1 hour in the afternoon)